 The diplomatic mission in the United States had the most favourable situation.
 The U.S. recognized diplomats of independent Latvia as the sole legal representatives and paid annual dues to the Latvian Embassy from funds deposited in U.S. banks before 1940.
-The Latvian mission operated in these rented premises until 1951, when it purchased a building in Washington, D.C.
-Meanwhile, symbols of independent Latvia vanished from European streetscapes, and red-white-red flags Latvian of and coats arms disappeared from facades.
+The Latvian mission operated in rented premises until 1951, when it purchased a building in Washington, D.C.
+Meanwhile, independent symbols of Latvia vanished from European streetscapes, and red-white-red flags and Latvian coats of arms disappeared from facades.